wazuh/wazuh-documentation/source/migration-guide/wazuh-indexer.rst

 Follow this guide to migrate from Open Distro for Elasticsearch 1.13 to the Wazuh indexer.
 These instructions are intended for a standard Wazuh installation, you may need to make some changes to adapt them to your environment.

-.. note:: Root user privileges are required to execute all the commands described below.
+.. note:: You need root user privileges to run all the commands described below.

 #.
 Disable shard allocation to prevent Elasticsearch from replicating shards as you shut down nodes.
 Replace ``<elasticsearch_IP>`` with your Elasticsearch IP address or hostname, and ``<username>:<password>`` with your Elasticsearch username and password.